DataDog/documentation/content/logs/logging_without_limits.md

 * Get alerted when volumes grows unexpectedly over an index
 * Archive all enriched logs

 This flexibility is critical in some exceptional situations such as outages, when you can disable specific filters to send more data.
-The inverse is true as well; if you over consume because of a seasonal reason (Black Friday, Christmas, etc…) you can decide to selectively reduce some volume to avoid overages.
+The inverse is true as well; if you over-consume because of a seasonal reason (Black Friday, Christmas, etc…) you can decide to selectively reduce some volume to avoid overages.

 ## Index details